 How to Write Your MBA Essays

 After your GMAT score, the application essays are the most important element of your candidacy.
-Yet most applicants don't know what to say or how to say it.
+Yet most applicants don't know what to write about.

-The essays are used to brand and market applicants.
-Through them you'll convey both your personal values and your professional expertise.
+The essays are a branding tool.
+Through them you'll convey both your professional expertise and your personal values.
 You will also choose a career goal and distinguish yourself from other applicants who might seem to have similar qualifications and objectives.
-That's not an easy task given the tight word limits.
+That's not an easy task.

 Keep in mind as you read through the seven evaluation items that their ranking applies only to top-tier MBA programs.
 Less competitive schools have entirely different motivations behind their admissions decisions.